UdynGP/week_1_friday/README.md

-# Solutions to 30 Days Of DSA questions for Week 1, Friday.
+# 30 Days Of DSA - Task for Week 1, Friday.
 Please check the below screenshots for the output of the programs.

 Problem1:-